deeproots/deeproots.github.io/footnotes.md

 ![](/assets/img/footnotes-4.png)

-Everything's almost in place - now all we need to is remove the original footnote marker in the text (the `*`) and replace it with the proper markup that matches what's in the text - **Step 7**.
+Everything's almost in place - now all we need to do is remove the original footnote marker in the text (the `*`) and replace it with the proper markup that matches what's in the text - **Step 7**.
 In this case, that'll be `[^1]:`.
 So the final product looks like this:

 ![](/assets/img/footnotes-5.png)